parttimenerd/nildumu/README.md

                   the `summary` handler here
                 - default is `basic`
    - the `summary` handler
-        - A summary-edge based handler.
+        - A summary-edge-based handler.
         - It creates for each function beforehand summary edges:
             - these edges connect the parameter bits and the return bits
         - The analysis assumes that all parameter bits might have a statically unknown value.
-        - The summary-edge analysis builds the summary edges using a fix point iteration over the call graph.
+        - The summary-edge analysis builds the summary edges using a fixed point iteration over the call graph.
         - Each analysis of a method runs the normal analysis of the method body and uses the prior summary edges if a method is called in the body.
         - The resulting bit graph is then reduced.
         - It supports coinduction (`mode=coind`)
-          and induction (`mode=ind`), but the default is to choose induction for non-recursive programs and else coinduction (`mode=auto`)
+          and induction (`mode=ind`, the default)
         - Induction starts with no edges between parameter bits and return bits and iterates till no new connection between a return bit and a parameter bit is added.
             - It only works for programs without recursion.
-        - Coinduction starts with the an over approximation produced by another handler (`bot` property) and iterates at most a configurable number of times (`maxiter` property), by default this number is 2147483647 (the maximum number of signed 32 bit integer)
+        - Coinduction starts with an over approximation produced by another handler (`bot` property) and iterates at most a configurable number of times (`maxiter` property), by default this number is 2147483647 (the maximum number of signed 32 bit integer)
-        - The default reduction policy is to connect all return bits with all parameter bits that they depend upon ("reduction=basic")
+        - The basic reduction policy is to connect all return bits with all parameter bits that they depend upon ("reduction=basic")
-            - An improved version (`reduction=mincut`) includes the minimal cut bits of the bit graph from the return to the parameter bits, assuming that the return bits have infinite weights
+            - An improved version (`reduction=mincut`) includes the minimal cut bits of the bit graph from the return to the parameter bits, assuming that the return bits have infinite weights, this is the default
         - properties
             - `maxiter`: maximum number of iterations for the coinduction, as every intermediate state is also valid